Breast Reconstruction: Overview

 For many women, breast reconstruction is an essential facet of a full recovery, restoring the breasts to a balanced, natural appearance.
 Double-board-certified plastic surgeon Dr. Joshua Hyman has extensive experience with breast cancer survivors, helping them to reclaim their figures and restore their feelings of confidence and femininity.
-To learn more about breast reconstruction and how our experienced breast surgeon can help you, please contact our office today online or call us to set a time to meet with Dr. Hyman privately and in person.
+To learn more about breast reconstruction in NYC and how our experienced breast surgeon can help you, please contact our office today online or call us to set a time to meet with Dr. Hyman privately and in person.
 We serve Manhattan, New York City, and nearby areas of New York, in addition to welcoming patients from across the country and around the world.

 Before & After Breast Reconstruction